Alcohol Rehab in Fairfield County, CT

 • Accepts government funding

-• Long-term alcohol treatment and residential alcohol rehabilitation
+• Short term alcohol rehab and residential alcohol rehabilitation

 • Alcohol abuse treatment